 In this post you will be able to calculate your ACE score and see graphs of your anonymous results, get explanations of what ACEs are and what your ACE score means, download ACE fact sheets to give your doctors and other health care professionals, and learn how ACEs are more common than we realize, highlighted by an example from the 2014 movie “Boyhood.”

 You can watch videos from two of the most compassionate doctors I’ve ever heard (the two who created the ACE questionnaire) and learn about the specific research linking adverse childhood experiences and chronic illness.

-Links between adverse childhood experiences and chronic illness offer vital new resources for working with our symptoms, triggers, flare-ups and other common experiences associated with chronic illness.
+What’s also important to know is that the science linking adverse childhood experiences and chronic illness offers vital new tools and resources for working with symptoms, triggers, flare-ups and other common experiences associated with chronic illness.

 Table of Contents

 - Recognizing Symptoms of Trauma in Chronic Illness

 - How to Heal from Adverse Childhood Experiences and Chronic Illness

 - What if my ACE Score is “0”?

 In the 1990s Dr. Felitti collaborated with medical epidemiologist Dr. Robert Anda from the Centers for Disease Control in putting together the ACE study (1)Felitti, V.J., et al., Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
 The Adverse Childhood Experiences (ACE) Study [see comments].
 Am J Prev Med, 1998.
 14(4): p.
 245-58.
 Full Text.
 After detailed research Anda chose 7 areas of childhood trauma to examine and soon added 3 more.
 He drew from areas for which national programs were being created at the time (2)Huff Post Part Three.